 (Updated draft coming soon!)

 In areas where there is an insufficient supply of qualified teachers, delivering instruction through technology may be a solution to meet the demand for education.
-This paper analyzes the educational and labor market impacts of an expansion of junior secondary education in Mexico through telesecundarias - schools using televised lessons, currently serving 1.4 million students.
-To isolate the effects of telesecundarias, I exploit their staggered rollout from 1968 to present.
-I show that for every additional telesecundaria per 50 children, ten students enroll in junior secondary education and two pursue further education.
-Using the telesecundaria expansion as an instrument, I find that an additional year of education induced by telesecundaria enrollment increases average income by 17.6%.
+This paper analyzes the educational and labor market impacts of an expansion of junior secondary education in Mexico through telesecundarias–schools using televised lessons, currently serving 1.4 million students.
+To isolate the effects of telesecundarias, I exploit their staggered rollout from 1968 to 2000.
+I show that for every additional telesecundaria per 50 children, ten students enroll in junior secondary education, resulting in a 0.7 increase in the average years of education among eligible cohorts.
+Using the telesecundaria expansion as an instrument, I find that an additional year of education induced by telesecundaria enrollment increases average income by 12.5–13.9%.
 This increase in income comes partly from increased labor force participation and a shift away from agriculture and the informal sector.
-Since schooling decisions are sequential, the estimated returns combine the direct effect of attending telesecundarias and the effects of further schooling.
-I decompose these two effects by interacting the telesecundaria expansion with baseline access to upper secondary institutions.
-Roughly 84% of the estimated returns come directly from junior secondary education, while the remaining 16% are returns to higher educational levels.

 with Diether W. Beuermann, C. Kirabo Jackson, and Francisco Pardo